Kaspersky Secure Connection VPN Review & Test 2020 - Good Overall, But Some Drawbacks

 I tested Kaspersky VPN for two weeks, so I can all of these questions for you.

 Streaming – Does Kaspersky Secure Connection Work with Netflix?

-Some customers have reported being able to access Netflix on some Kaspersky Secure Connection servers.
-However, during my tests, I was not able to use Kaspersky Secure Connection to unblock Netflix at all.
+In my research, I read reviews from some customers who reported being able to access Netflix on some of Kaspersky Secure Connection's servers.
+However, during my tests, I was not able to unblock Netflix at all.

-I was also unable to bypass blocks on any of the other streaming providers I tried.
+I wasn't able to stream any of the other services I tried, either.
 I couldn't access Amazon Prime Video, Hulu, HBO GO, BBC iPlayer, or Kodi.
-The only streaming site Kaspersky Secure Connection did work with was YouTube.
+The only streaming site Kaspersky Secure Connection works with is YouTube.

-Looking for a service that will reliably unblock all the best streaming sites every time?
+Looking for a service that can reliably unblock all the best streaming sites?
 Try NordVPN.
-NordVPN has a much larger and more powerful server network plus special streaming-optimized features that make watching all your favorite shows and movies easy.
+NordVPN has a larger, more powerful server network.

 Speeds – How Fast is Kaspersky Secure Connection?